-- To enable the front panel actuator-control function, select the 'Peripheral actuator control' checkbox. - The built-in beeper's mute control function is enabled per default.
-To disable it, deselect the 'Mute beeper' checkbox.

-- By default the front panel RCM self-test function, if available, is enabled.
-See Disabling or Enabling Front Panel RCM Self-Test (on page 694). - 3.
+- To enable the front panel outlet-switching function, select the 'Outlet switching' checkbox. - To enable the front panel actuator-control function, select the 'Peripheral actuator control' checkbox. - The built-in beeper's mute control function is enabled per default.
+To disable it, deselect the 'Mute beeper' checkbox. - By default the front panel RCM self-test function, if available, is enabled.
+See Disabling or Enabling Front Panel RCM Self-Test (on page 794). - 3.
 Click Save.

 If the 'Mute beeper' feature is enabled, you can operate the front panel to mute it whenever it beeps.
-See Muting the Internal Beeper (on page 130).
-Or you can turn on or off actuators by operating the front panel.
-See Peripherals (on page 133).
+See Muting the Internal Beeper (on page 131).

+Or you can turn on or off outlets/actuators by operating the front panel.
+See Power Control (on page 137) and Peripherals (on page 145).